Marie-Anne Detourbay

-Marie-Anne Detourbay (18 January 1837 – 21 January 1908) was a French demimonde and salon-holder.
+Marie-Anne Detourbay (18 January 1837 – 21 January 1908) was a French demimondaine and salon hostess.
 She was a famous courtesan during the Second Empire, and also hosted a literary salon which had some influence during the Second Empire and the Third Republic.
 She is also known for her relationship with Jules Lemaître.

-Biography
+Early life

-Marie-Anne Detourbay, was born in rue Gambetta, Reims to a poor and large family.
+Marie-Anne Detourbay, was born on rue Neuve (later rue Gambetta), Reims into a poor, large family.
 Her mother was a cloth burler and her father unknown.
 From age eight she was employed to rinse champagne bottles.

+When Detourbey's mother married a man named Rixe, who was a carpenter, life became easier.
+Marie-Anne was able to pursue an education up to the age of 13 when Rixe died.
+Detourbey then resumed rinsing champagne bottles.

-She moved to Paris when she was 15, where under the name of Jeanne de Tourbey she was discovered in a brothel by Alexandre Dumas fils.
-She soon became part of the Parisian demimonde.
+Marie-Anne took the first opportunity she could to leave Reims, which presented itself when a friend invited her to move to Paris together.
+In Paris, she assumed the name Jeanne de Tourbey and soon became part of the Parisian demimonde.
+She continued to use her mother's surname of Detourbey, but at times wrote it as "De Tourbay" or "Detourbay".

+It was at this point, she had a documented exchange with Alexander Dumas fils:

+Jeanne: "You know I have come to Paris to educate myself.
+I want to learn."

+Dumas fils: "And why?
+For what need had so pretty a child of education?"

+Jeanne: "Because one day Paris must be at my feet."